netbeast/bigfoot/README.md

 And Bigfoot compatible devices are going to interpret it as different devices.

 ### Available topics
-* `App`: exposes an app through a webserver, so the developer can implement its own interface.
+* `App`: exposes an app through a webserver, so the developer can implement its own interface
 * `Bridge`: a device that can find and talk to other devices
 * `Bulb`: to control lightning systems
 * `Music` : things that can consume
 * `Thermostat`: a heat / cold system
 * `Switch`: a plug or system with two states \(on/off\)
+* `Sensor`: an accessory with a read-only state, with keys and values to display

 ## Implementing a topic